TaraRhoseyn/javascript_card_memory_game/README.md

 **Solution** - I changed the id of the game board specifically for easy mode to allow seperate styling (width).

-**Bug 4** - Perfecting the match if statement for the game was a large challenge.
+**Bug 4** - Perfecting the match 'if' statement for the game was a large challenge.
 Two major issues were present: the match would sometimes not execute, and a user could cheat by pressing the same card twice.
+If a user clicked the same card twice the game would register that second click as a 'match' because it would compare the first and second click as two elements to test in the match 'if' statement.

 The bug:
 ![Bug one](https://github.com/TaraRhoseyn/CI_MS2_CardMemoryGame/blob/main/docs/bugs/bug-four.PNG)